 Further improvements are possible through the combination with systematic test methods.
 If the genetic search does not start with a randomly generated population but with a set of test data systematically determined by the tester, the disadvantage of genetic algorithms that they might not find certain test relevant value combinations can be compensated for.
-Moreover, depending on the test method applied, genetic optimization benefits from the tester's knowledge of the program function or the program structure.
+Moreover, depending on the test method applied, evolutionary testing benefits from the tester's knowledge of the program function or the program structure.

-Genetic algorithms show considerable promise in testing and validating the temporal correctness of real-time systems and further research work in this area should prove fruitful.
-More work is needed to find the most appropriate parameters for genetic algorithms and to define suitable criteria for the decision when to stop the search.
+Evolutionary testing shows considerable promise in testing and validating the temporal correctness of realtime systems and further research work in this area should prove fruitful.
+More work is needed to find the most appropriate parameters for genetic algorithms and to define suitable criteria for the decision when to stop the search [Sullivan et al., 1998].
 Further studies are focusing on the question how stagnations can be reacted to with appropriate changes of the search strategy.